sojeong2020/sojeong2020/README.md

 # Hello 👋 Nice to see you.
-### My name is Sojeong and I am a trainee full stack developer.
+### I am a trainee full stack developer.
 I am from South Korea  :kr: , living in Manchester :uk: .

 ## Things I code with